-- (1) Active boxers shall be rated in the Australian Ratings by the ANBF Ratings Officer. - (2) National ratings shall be compiled each month by the ANBF Ratings Officer, who shall base his/her ratings on results of contests, quality of performances, length of bouts, quality of opposition and degree of activity and any other basis considered relevant. - (3) Each State may have a rating person that compiles State rating and who may liaise with the National Rating Officer. - (4) To be considered a contender in a division, a boxer must have boxed within the weight limit of that division at least once in the past twelve months.
-For ratings purposes only a tolerance no greater than 1% of the upper limit of a division may be applied. - (5) A boxer may be rated in more than one division; clauses (2) and (3) will apply. - (6) Boxers wanting to be removed from the ratings in a particular division should have this advice expressed in writing, by themselves or by their manager, to the ANBF Secretary, who will advise the ANBF Ratings Officer to remove them from that division. - (7) Boxers who retire should have this advice expressed to the ANBF Secretary, in writing, by themselves or by their manager, who will then advise the ANBF Ratings Officer.
+- (1) Active boxers, that through experience and/or capability are assessed at a standard to contest an Australian title, shall be rated in the Australian Ratings by the ANBF Ratings Officer. - (2) National ratings shall be compiled each month by the ANBF Ratings Officer, who shall base his/her ratings on results of contests, quality of performances, length of bouts, quality of opposition and degree of activity and any other basis considered relevant. - (3) Each State may have a rating person that compiles State rating and who may liaise with the National Rating Officer. - (4) To be considered a contender in a division, a boxer must have boxed within the weight limit of that division at least once in the past 18 months.
+For ratings purposes only a tolerance no greater than 2% of the upper limit of a division may be applied. - (5) A boxer may be rated in more than one division; clauses (2) and (3) will apply. - (6) Boxers wanting to be removed from the ratings in a particular division should have this advice expressed in writing, by themselves or by their manager, to the ANBF Secretary, who will advise the ANBF Ratings Officer to remove them from that division. - (7) Boxers who retire should have this advice expressed to the ANBF Secretary, in writing, by themselves or by their manager, who will then advise the ANBF Ratings Officer.
 The boxer will then be immediately removed from the ratings.